ionic-team/ionic-site/content/docs/v2/troubleshooting/index.md

 }
 ```

+### Can't bind to 'propertyName'

-### Can't bind to 'propertyName' since it isn't a known property of the 'elementName' element and there are no matching directives with a corresponding property
+>Can't bind to 'propertyName' since it isn't a known property of the 'elementName' element and there are no matching directives with a corresponding property

 This happens when you try and bind a property on an element that doesn't have that property.
 If the element is a component or has one or more directives on it, neither the component nor the directives have that property either.